 Healthy Food Swaps to improve your diet

 We are often told the more we move and the less we eat the more weight we will shift.
 However allowing ourselves to get too hungry throughout the day or reducing our calorie intake drastically in hopes of losing weight is not the best idea.
-Not only does restricting your calorie intake effect your brain performance, it will effect your attempts to make healthier food choices and lose weight in the long run.
-The key is to choose our food wisely and opt for choices that will leave you feeling fuller for longer.
+Not only does restricting your calorie intake affect your brain performance, it will also affect your attempts to make healthier food choices and lose weight in the long run.
+The key is to choose our food wisely and opt for alternatives that will leave you feeling fuller for longer.

 Here are some food swaps to keep your stomach full, your muscles fueled, and your mind satisfied.

-Do you normally have a bowl of cereal or a slice of toast with fresh orange in the morning try swapping it for a bowl of porridge with fresh fruit or wholemeal toast with poached eggs instead.
+Do you usually have a bowl of cereal or a slice of toast with fresh orange in the morning?
+Try swapping it for a bowl of porridge with fresh fruit or wholemeal toast with poached eggs instead.
 Boxed cereal can often be made of refined carbs and can be high in sugar.
 Porridge can be a great alternative as it’s a complex carbohydrate which provides added vitamins, minerals and fibre, keeping you feeling fuller for longer.
 Need inspiration?
 We have plenty of oat and porridge recipes to try here.

 jam on toast with orange juice

 If your lunch is usually a sandwich, a packet of crisps, and some fruit juice or a fizzy drink, you probably find yourself hungry by mid afternoon.
 Making some simple swaps can boost the fibre, protein, and volume of your lunch, which will keep you fuller for longer.
 Switch white bread for wholemeal bread and add more salad and lean protein to your sandwich, and swap a sugary drink for a bowl of fruit.